 But, you can recognise them as “distractions” when you realise you’re using certain things to avoid thinking or dealing with the challenges of your relationship.

-Look, distractions have their role in life.
+Look, distractions have a role in life.

 Sometimes we need to get our minds off whatever it is we’re going through.